Slevinski/slevinski.github.io/series/writing-and-representation/entries/perspective-and-authored-space/essay.md

 - symbol placement and relation are semantically important
 - these facts prepare the ground for the signbox model

-This paper does not claim:

-- that every perceptual issue has already been scientifically resolved
-- that perspective conventions are culturally identical everywhere
-- that the writing-systems argument can replace the formal technical model
-- that spatial writing is simple merely because it is visible
-- that this paper replaces the need for rendered examples, reader studies, or fuller grapholinguistic treatment

-Its purpose is narrower.
+The scope is conceptual rather than experimental or fully technical.

+Rendered examples, reader studies, local variation in perspective conventions, and formal technical modeling remain separate tasks.

-It is meant to show that SignWriting inhabits authored space in a disciplined and writable way.
+This paper gives those tasks a stronger starting point by showing that SignWriting inhabits authored space in a disciplined and writable way.

 ## Why this paper belongs after typology